dirtsimple/imposer/README.md

 Imposer currently offers the following built-in events:

 * `after_state` -- fires when the *currently loading* state file (and all its dependencies) have finished loading.
 (Note that the "currently loading" file is not necessarily the same as the file where a callback is being registered, which means that state files can define APIs that register callbacks to run when the *calling* state file is finished.)

 * `state_loaded` *statename sourcefile*-- emitted when *any* state has finished loading.
 Callbacks can register to receive up to two arguments: the state's name and the path to the source file it was loaded from.

+* `persistent_states_loaded` -- fires after the global and project-specific configuration files have been loaded, along with any states they `require`d.
+This event is a one-time asynchronous event: you can register for it even after it has already happened, and your callback will be invoked immediately.

+  The purpose of this event is to let you disable functionality that should only be available to persistent (i.e. project-defined) states, and not from states added to the command line.

 * `imposer_loaded` -- fires when all state files are finished loading, but before jq is run to produce the configuration JSON.
 You can hook this to add additional data or jq code that will postprocess your configuration in some fashion.

 * `json_loaded` -- fires after jq has been run, with the JSON configuration in the read-only variable `$IMPOSER_JSON`.
 You can hook this event to run shell operations before any PHP code is run.

 * `imposer_done` -- fires after `wp eval-file` has been run, allowing you to run additional shell commands after all the PHP code has been run.

 Of course, just like with Wordpress, you are not restricted to the built-in events!
 You can create your own custom events, and trigger them with `event emit` or `event fire`.
 (See the [event API docs](https://github.com/bashup/events/#events-api) for more info.)